The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

 Imagine walking into a studio where everything is chaos.
 Equipment is booked twice, teams don't know exactly what to do, and precious hours are lost waiting for equipment to be available.
-Poor studio management disrupts workflows and creates bottlenecks that affect the production process.
+One poor studio management disrupts workflows and creates bottlenecks that affect the production process.

-These inefficiencies can cause significant delays in the e-commerce photography workflow.
+These inefficiencies can lead to significant delays in the e-commerce photography workflow.
 Teams often need help optimizing schedules or anticipating resource needs, which results in missed deadlines and higher costs.

 The problem is even greater in large-scale productions where multiple shots take place simultaneously.
-The lack of centralized management wastes time and risks producing low-quality visuals due to rushed sessions or poor communication.
+The absence of centralized management wastes time and risks producing low-quality visuals due to hasty sessions or poor communication.

 Statistics that highlight the problem